01010111/01010111.github.io/md/index.md

 🕹 I work at Mobelux in Richmond VA where I make video games for awesome people.
 You can check out Mobelux [here](https://mobelux.com)

-👶👶 I'm a dad to two baby boys and a husband to one awesome woman!
+🤓🤪 I'm a dad to two awesome guys!

 ---